Why Choose Cedars-Sinai Marina del Rey Hospital for Anal Fistulae Treatment?

 - Ginger tea: Another drink that can be consumed when suffering from anal fistulae is ginger tea.
 Ginger is known to alleviate stomach pain, nausea, muscle stiffness, can help with constipation, and can also boost the immune system.
 Adding cloves to ginger tea can boost its benefits.

 - Oregano oil: Oregano has anti-inflammatory, anti-viral, antibacterial, and antibiotic properties, thus, drinking a teaspoon of oregano oil mixed with 100 ml of water two times a day can reduce swelling, improve immunity, and alleviate pain.

 - Manuka honey: Drinking one tablespoon of manuka honey dissolved in warm water two times a day can speed up the body’s natural healing process.

 - Grapefruit seed extracts: Applying an ointment made of grapefruit seeds over the area affected by the anal fistulae will have a sanitizing effect.
 The grapefruit seed extract is an effective natural antibiotic.

 - Nirgundi oil: Apply this oil to the anal fistulae to reduce inflammation and prevent the formation of bacteria.

 - Tea tree oil: This oil is popular for its anti-inflammatory, antiseptic, antiviral, and antibacterial properties.
 It can also be used as an ointment when treating anal fistulae.

 The formation of anal fistulae cannot always be prevented but some of the most effective ways to avoid developing anal fistulae are:

 Are you suffering from anal fistulae?
-You can always learn more about colorectal problems and how to treat and cure them by getting in touch with our specialists at Marina Del Rey Hospital.
+You can always learn more about colorectal problems and how to treat and cure them by getting in touch with our specialists at Cedars-Sinai Marina del Rey Hospital.